salaamahtech/salaamahtech.github.io/Documents/pages/Security.md

 		- ### Cons
 		  collapsed:: true
 			- This approach is that unless you use HTTPS, you are still vulnerable to man-in-the-middle attacks, where the middleman can tell a client to use Basic authentication to obtain a password.
-	- ## X.509 certificates
+	- ## Certificate based Authentication
 	  background-color:: pink
-	  collapsed:: true
 		- HTTPS is not only an encryption mechanism - it can also be used for authentication.
-		- How it works?
+		- X.509 is the Digital Certificate Standard
+		- Using certificates, message receiver can guarantee the sender is a trusted entity.
+		- **How certificate-based authentication works?**
 			- ![](../assets/security-certs.gif)
 			- When you first interact with a secure website, your browser receives a digitally signed certificate from the server that identifies it.
 			- Your browser verifies this certificate with a central authority like VeriSign.
 This is how you guarantee the identity of the server you are interacting with and make sure you're not dealing with some *man-in-the-middle* security breach.
 		- HTTPS can also perform two-way authentication.
 In addition to the client receiving a signed digital certificate representing the server, the server can receive a certificate that represents and identifies the client.
-(See mTLS section below)
+(See ((659ab87b-0fa2-4e6f-bd0f-3be115c2abdd)) section below)
 			- When a client initially connects to a server, it exchanges its certificate and the server matches it against its internal store.
 			- Once this link is established, there is no further need for user authentication, since the certificate has already positively identified the user.
 		- > SSL, or Secure Socket Layer, is a technology which allows web browsers and web servers to communicate over a secured connection.
 This means that the data being sent is encrypted by one side, transmitted, then decrypted by the other side before processing.
 This is a two-way process, meaning that both the server AND the browser encrypt all traffic before sending out data.